Sourav1429/Solved_coding_question_DSA/README.md

 You can pick the first four elements or can pick the last four elements, or can pick 1 from front and 3 from the back, etc. You need to return the maximum possible sum of elements you can pick.

 135) Sorted Array To Balanced BST.java: Given an array where elements are sorted in ascending order, convert it to a height Balanced Binary Search Tree (BBST).
 Balanced tree : a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

+136) diameter_of_tree.java: Given a Binary Tree A consisting of N integer nodes, you need to find the diameter of the tree.
+The diameter of a tree is the number of edges on the longest path between two nodes in the tree.

+137) Balanced Binary Tree.java: Given a root of binary tree A, determine if it is height-balanced.

+A height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

+138)